tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

  address my_address = 0xc3879B456DAA348a16B6524CBC558d2CC984722c;
  ```

 Take a moment to discuss data types with the class.
-Explain to the class the following:
+Explain the following to students:

 * In contrast to Python, Solidity is very strict in the way that variables and functions are defined.